 Meet The Team

 Stewart Hicks – Editor / Founder

 Stewart founded Art Noise as an event company in 2011, before steering it into the music and arts focused blog it is today.
 He is passionate about finding new artists to tell the world about, no matter their medium.

-Gili Dailes – Photographer / Coordinator
+Gili Dailes – Photographer / Writer

-Gili joined Art Noise in 2015 and since then have contributed a lot to the photography side of things, covering big festivals such as Wild Life and Love Supreme as well as smaller gigs by our beloved locals.
+Gili joined Art Noise in 2015 and since then has contributed a lot to the photography side of things, covering big festivals such as Wild Life and Love Supreme as well as smaller gigs by our beloved locals.

 Gili is also a UX designer and a bassist, and loves surrounding herself by everything related to music.

 Cherry Walker – Writer